Angelman syndrome

 Angelman syndrome (AS) is a rare genetic disorder that affects approximately 1 in 15,000 individuals.
 AS impairs the function of the nervous system, producing symptoms such as severe intellectual disability, developmental disability, limited to no functional speech, balance and movement problems, seizures, hyperactivity, and sleep problems.
 Physical symptoms include a small head and a specific facial appearance.
-Additionally, those affected usually have a happy personality and have a particular interest in water.
-Angelman syndrome involves genes that have also been linked to 1–2% of autism spectrum disorder cases.
+Additionally, those affected often have a happy personality.

 Epidemiology

 Although the prevalence of Angelman syndrome is not known, some estimates are available.
 The best data available are from studies of school-age children (ages 6–13 years) in Sweden and Denmark, in which the diagnosis frequencies of AS among children attending medical clinics were compared with those over an 8-year period with 45,000 births.
 The Swedish study showed an AS prevalence of about 1 per 20,000, and the Danish study showed a minimum AS prevalence of about 1 per 10,000.
 AS rates are similar between males and females.